doofinder/llm_composer/README.md

 **Note:** Ollama does not provide token usage information, so `input_tokens` and `output_tokens` will always be empty in debug logs and response metadata.
 Function calls are also not supported with Ollama.

-### Streaming Responses

-LlmComposer supports streaming responses for real-time output, which is particularly useful for long-form content generation.
-This feature works with providers that support streaming (like OpenRouter, OpenAI, and Google).

-**Note:** The `stream_response: true` setting enables streaming mode.
-When using streaming, LlmComposer does not track input/output/cache/thinking tokens.
-There are two approaches to handle token counting in this mode:

-1. Calculate tokens using libraries like `tiktoken` for OpenAI provider.
-2. Read token data from the last stream object if the provider supplies it (currently only OpenRouter supports this).

 ### Using OpenRouter

 LlmComposer supports integration with [OpenRouter](https://openrouter.ai/), giving you access to a variety of LLM models through a single API compatible with OpenAI's interface.
 Also supports, the OpenRouter's feature of setting fallback models.